raine/ramda-cli/README.md

 The idea is to [compose][1] functions into a pipeline of operations that when applied to given data, produces the desired output.

+The function is applied to a stream of JSON data read from stdin, and the output data is sent to standard out as stringified JSON.

 Technically, `[function]` should be a snippet of LiveScript that evaluates into a function.
 Basic JavaScript is valid LS, so if more suitable, JavaScript can be used when writing functions.

-The function is applied to a stream of JSON data read from stdin, and the output data is sent to standard out as stringified JSON.
+If multiple `[function]` arguments are passed, they are composed in order from left to right, as with [`R.pipe`](http://ramdajs.com/docs/#pipe).

 All Ramda's functions are available directly in the scope.
 See http://ramdajs.com/docs/ for a full list.